lukacoufyl/cross-search-trackers/README.md

 10. RARBG

 i will try my naive aproach to add as many pages with imdb IDs as i can to integrate with this. lets begin.

+### how to use
+download the userscript from [https://lukacoufyl.github.io/cross-search-trackers/cross-search-trackers.user.js](here). add it in your browser's tampermonkey extension.